jeria93/CineMate/README.md

 > This project is still evolving — new features and improvements are added continuously.

-> Want to learn more or collaborate?
+> Want to follow my journey?
 **Connect on LinkedIn:** [nicholas-samuelsson-jeria](https://www.linkedin.com/in/nicholas-samuelsson-jeria-69778391)

 ---